 If you cannot get the right reaction, raise the pressure in steps from light pressure, to medium pressure, to high pressure until you get the right reaction.
 Then stop instantly and rub his nose and face.

 This is usually a pretty easy exercise to teach (Reign got it fast), although Waters (the pinto colt in the 2nd video) tried a lot of evasive maneuvers before he understood what was being asked.
-That video is about 10 minutes long (presented in real-time), but if you have the stamina to watch, you will see some of the challenges.
+That video shows only 3 minutes of a 10 minute session that really tired me out.
+But the reward of a job finally understood is what I call a “trainer’s high”.

 This particular technique will be very handy for Waters because he wants to “hug” me and stand in my space all of the time.
 He is gentle but very big.
 I would like to just reach up and easily tell him to move back.